akroshko/pet-etc-monitor/README.md

 ## Running the test servers

-In the project directory with the appropriate virtual environment activated run the following commands each in their own terminal after using `source venv/bin/activate`.
+In the project directory with the appropriate virtual environment is activated using `source venv/bin/activate`, run the following commands each in their own terminal.

 `./test_record_daemon.py`